Hussain004/BAGEL/README.md

 Everything in v0.3, plus:

 - **ThreeDScene panel**: a Three.js-powered 3D viewer that opens on `sensor_msgs/PointCloud2`, `sensor_msgs/LaserScan`, and pose-bearing topics (`Odometry`, `PoseStamped`, `PoseWithCovarianceStamped`, `TransformStamped`).
 Orbit controls (drag to rotate, wheel to zoom, right-drag to pan) with damping; ROS Z-up convention so "up" actually points up.
 A faint ground grid in the XY plane and a world-axis triad keep the user oriented at all zoom levels.
-- **PointCloud2 rendering**: decodes the packed binary layout from each message's `fields` array — supports `FLOAT32 / FLOAT64 / INT8…INT32 / UINT8…UINT32` datatypes, the RGB-packed-in-a-float ROS convention, and intensity / ring fields.
+- **PointCloud2 rendering**: decodes the packed binary layout from each message's `fields` array which supports `FLOAT32 / FLOAT64 / INT8…INT32 / UINT8…UINT32` datatypes, the RGB-packed-in-a-float ROS convention, and intensity / ring fields.
 Colormaps: **height** (z), **intensity** (or ring index if no intensity), and **single colour**.
 Sub-samples to 250k points per frame so a full 1 M-point sweep doesn't lock the page; reuses GPU buffers across playhead ticks when the point count is stable.
 A FLOAT32 fast path reads x/y/z through a typed-array view (no DataView dispatch) for typical Velodyne / Ouster / RealSense streams.
-- **Livox CustomMsg support**: list-of-struct point clouds (`livox_ros_driver2/msg/CustomMsg` and similar) share the same render pipeline — detected by shape, not by hard-coded type name, so converted bags with non-standard package names still work.
+- **Livox CustomMsg support**: list-of-struct point clouds (`livox_ros_driver2/msg/CustomMsg` and similar) share the same render pipeline which gets detected by shape, not by hard-coded type name, so converted bags with non-standard package names still work.
 - **LaserScan overlay**: lifts the polar `(range, angle)` ring into 3D at `z=0` so it sits naturally on top of the ground grid.
 Coloured by distance from the sensor (Turbo colormap) so depth is visible at a glance.
 - **Pose / Odometry markers**: rendered as a coordinate-frame axes triad with a forward-pointing arrow, oriented by the message's quaternion.
 Track a robot's pose through the scene in real time as the playhead advances.
 - **TF-aware rendering**: when the bag has `/tf` and `/tf_static`, every panel composes the chain from the source topic's `header.frame_id` up to a chosen *world frame* (`map` or `odom` by default) and applies it to the rendered geometry.
 A dropdown in the panel's Display card lets you switch the world frame at any time.
 Without TF, panels render directly in the topic's local frame and surface that fact.
 - **Custom orbit pivot**: `Shift+Click` anywhere in the 3D viewport sets the orbit centre to that scene point.
 Raycasts the live cloud (and the accumulator) with a pick threshold tied to the camera view radius, falls back to the `z=0` ground plane when nothing is hit.
 A wireframe sphere marks the chosen pivot; a `Reset pivot` button reverts to the auto-fit centre without disturbing the camera angle.
 Solves the case where the cloud isn't centred on its sensor origin and orbit feels off-axis.
 - **Range filter**: a `limit range` slider (1–200 m) in the Display card drops returns farther than the cap before bounds + height-colour stats are computed.
 Recovers useful height colouring on long-range Velodyne / Ouster scans where a handful of 100 m returns would otherwise compress the colormap into a thin slab.
-- **Point accumulation**: a ring-buffer mode that builds up a running "map" view from many frames — drone flights, SLAM runs, vehicle traversals.
+- **Point accumulation**: a ring-buffer mode that builds up a running "map" view from many frames (drone flights, SLAM runs, vehicle traversals).
 New frames are sub-sampled (`per-frame pts`, 1k–500k) and appended in world frame via the cached source→world TF matrix; oldest points drop FIFO once the budget (0.25M–10M) is hit.
 Auto-clears on topic / world-frame / up-axis change, and warns when no `/tf` is present (frames will overlap in the sensor frame).
 Voxel-grid downsampling for "build a 60-second field map" workflows is slated for v0.5.
-- **Custom up-axis**: a 6-option selector (`±X / ±Y / ±Z up`) handles bags whose clouds aren't ROS-standard Z-up — upside-down PCDs, drone NED frames, camera-aligned LiDAR rigs.
+- **Custom up-axis**: a 6-option selector (`±X / ±Y / ±Z up`) handles bags whose clouds aren't ROS-standard Z-up for upside-down PCDs, drone NED frames, camera-aligned LiDAR rigs.
 Applied as a pre-multiplication on the TF chain so it composes for free with the existing graph; no decoder changes.
 - **Display controls**: per-panel pop-out card with color-mode buttons (PointCloud2), point-size slider, range filter, accumulation controls, grid / axes toggles, up-axis selector, and the world-frame selector.
 - **3D quick-button**: `PointCloud2` and `LaserScan` topics expose a `3D` button in the sidebar and default-open the 3D panel on click.
 Pose-bearing topics gain a `3D` option alongside their existing `Path` and `Plot` buttons.